JetBrains/intellij-sdk-docs/basics/plugin_structure/dynamic_plugins.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Starting with 2020.1 release, the ability to install, update and uninstall plugins without restarting the IDE is available in the IntelliJ Platform.
+Starting with the 2020.1 release, installing, updating, and uninstall plugins without restarting the IDE is available in the IntelliJ Platform.
 During plugin development, [Auto-Reload](/basics/ide_development_instance.md#enabling-auto-reload) also allows code changes to take effect immediately in the sandbox IDE instance.

 > **NOTE** If a plugin _requires_ restart (e.g., due to using native libraries) specify `require-restart="true"` for `<idea-plugin>` root tag in `plugin.xml`.